 As a production assistant, your duties will include e-text editing, sending completed files to clients, keeping track of your hours worked, and returning print originals to Crane Production.

-During the formal exam periods (December and April), you will deliver exam material to department offices across campus or between the Exam Centre and the Access & Diversity office.
+During the formal exam periods (December and April), you will deliver exam material to department offices across campus or between the Exam Centre and the Centre for Accessibility office.

 You will supervise exams for students with disabilities.
 Your duties will include preparing and monitoring exams, setting up adaptive and computer equipment, conducting security checks, and keeping accurate records.
 Exam invigilator positions are only open to registered UBC graduate students who are not currently taking courses with exams.